jbilander/Vampire_V4_Standalone_Enclosure/README.md

 3d-model was created in DesignSpark Mechanical 4.0

 All dimensions were reverse engineered using a digital caliper measuring a real Vampire V4 PCB rev 3C.
-<br />Sticker size is 49x13 mm (cutout 50x13,5 mm).<br /> Compatible A1200 front LEDs are Type 1, 15mm (Rev. B and Rev. C) of classic Amiga 1200 cases.
+<br />Sticker size is 49x13 mm (groove is 50x13,5 mm).<br /> Compatible A1200 front LEDs are Type 1, 15mm (Rev. B and Rev. C) of classic Amiga 1200 cases.

 Why no STEP-file?
 Sorry I do not have the Exchange add-on module to export geometry to STEP and IGES formats.
 The free version of Designspark Mechanical 4.0 doesn't support it.